 Sands & Associates is BC’s largest firm of Licensed Insolvency Trustees focused exclusively on helping consumers manage their debt.
 Since 1990 we’ve helped thousands of people get a financial fresh start.

-Sands & Associates President and Licensed Insolvency Trustee Blair Mantin joined Breakfast Television Vancouver and Global News to talk about what can happen if you find yourself unable to pay your bills – and what you can do if you need debt help.
+Sands & Associates President and Licensed Insolvency Trustee Blair Mantin talks about what can happen if you find yourself unable to pay your bills – and what you can do if you need debt help.
 Watch the clips here:

 Take the first step towards your debt-free future – book your free, confidential debt consultation with a local Sands & Associates debt help expert today.